Subscription 790/year or 198/quarter

 For Preciado, it is about making the "cage", as it is called, impossible, i.e. the frameworks and closures humans have provided for all social solutions so far.

-It is thus not a matter of personal freedom that is at stake in the book, and not at all a demand for "sexual freedom".
-Preciaodo writes, on the contrary: "The genitals do not exist, there are only colonial power pianos".
-So for Preciado it is about making the "cage", as it is called, impossible, i.e. the frameworks and closures humans have provided for all social solutions so far.
-Cf. for example, Friedrich Engels' confrontation with "the family, private property and the state" or the founding of Max Weber's sociology, the prerequisite of which was precisely the removal of the "iron cage" of modern society.
-It is not Marxism or sociology that is at work in Preciado's research, but a special 'epistemology', i.e. a theory of cognition.
+It is not a matter of personal freedom that is at work in the book, and certainly not a demand for "sexual freedom".
+On the contrary, Preciado writes: "The genitals do not exist, there are only colonial enclaves of power".
+So for Preciado it is about making impossible the "cage", as it is called, i.e. the framework and enclosures that humans have given all social solutions up to now.
+Cf. for example Friedrich Engels's confrontation with "the family, private property and the state" or the founding of Max Weber's sociology, the premise of which was precisely to remove the "iron cage" of modern society.
+It is not Marxism or sociology that is at work in Preciado's research, but a special "epistemology", i.e. a epistemology.

-Preciado points out «that major changes have already caused the epistemology of the gender difference to falter, that it is mutating and within the next ten or twenty years will probably give way to a new epistemology.
-The transfeminist, queer and anti-racist movements as well as new approaches to kinship, love relationships and identification in terms of gender, desire, sexuality and naming are just signs of this mutation and of experiments in the collective production of a different epistemology about the living human body.» And Preciado adds, addressing his audience: «In light of the epistemological transformation that is already underway, you, ladies and gentlemen, French psychoanalysts, must decide what you want to do, where you want to place yourself, in which 'cage ' You will be locked up and how you will play your discursive and clinical cards in such an important process as this.»
+Preciado points out, “that major changes have already caused the epistemology of gender difference to waver, that it is mutating and within the next ten or twenty years will probably give way to a new epistemology.
+They transfeminist, queer and anti-racist movements, as well as new approaches to kinship, love relationships and identification in terms of gender, desire, sexuality and naming are just signs of this mutation and of experiments in the collective production of a different epistemology about the living human body.» And Preciado adds to his audience: «In light of the epistemological transformation that is already underway, you, ladies and gentlemen, French psychoanalysts, must decide what you will do, where you will place yourselves, in which ‘cage’ you will be confined, and how you will play your discursive and clinical cards in such an important process as this.»

 The trans person

 It is worth noting that this book has been dedicated by Preciado to the philosopher Judith Butler, whose analyzes of vulnerability, exposure, lethality and grief have enabled a way of thinking that combines criticism of oppression and persecution with an investment in human potentiality collective opportunity to counter oppression and persecution.
-Several of Butler's books are available in Danish, e.g. the very current one Towards a performative assembly theory (Danish 2020, English original from 2015), which takes on a classic revolutionary question: What type of organization can handle human affairs beyond capitalism and patriarchy without immediately restoring control and alignment?
+In Danish there are several of Butlers books include the very current Towards a performative assembly theory (Danish 2020, English original from 2015), which takes on a classic revolutionary question: What type of organization can handle human affairs beyond capitalism and patriarchy without immediately restoring control and alignment?

 "The migrant has lost the nation-state.
 The refugee has lost his home.
 The transperson has lost his body.
 They all cross the border.”

-In other words, both Butler and Preciado have reached beyond the idea of representation and move down into the materiality of dissolution in order to hit the 'microphysics' of power, as it was called by Michel Foucault, another of Preciado's sources of inspiration.
+In other words, both Butler and Preciado have reached beyond the idea of representation and are moving down into the materiality of dissolution to hit the 'microphysics' of power, as Michel called it.
+Foucault, another of Preciado's sources of inspiration.
 Preciado writes:

 "The migrant has lost the nation-state.
 The refugee has lost his home.
 The transperson has lost his body.
 They all cross the border.
 The border constitutes them and cleaves them.
 Puts them down and rejects them.
 The trans body is to the epistemology of gender difference what the American continents were to the Spanish Empire».
 So something prohibitive, landscape-like (geography is a recurring theme in this book) and very extensive, where the traditional institutions – here the sexes – lose their footing.
 However, Preciado points out that there is nothing 'heroic' about administering testosterone, the product Preciado takes to develop male sexual characteristics, and that he can reduce the dose at any time, whereby the male sexual characteristics will be receding quite quickly.